Shari’ah Council berates NBA for allegedly taking side in Southern Kaduna crisis

 It stressed that farmers and herders’ conflict was a phenomenon ravaging the entire country, adding that it

-expected the NBA to constructively engage the government and all parties towards resolving the crisis and not take sides.
+expected the NBA to constructively engage the government and all parties towards resolving the crisis and not take side.